 The RIC will be a state-of-the-art innovation hub where researchers, students, industry, government and the military can collaborate to create emerging technologies that will modernize the Army.
 The use of high-tech maker spaces will lead to product development that is tested and evaluated by soldiers, allowing for continual and real-time design feedback.

-The BAM will be a one-of-a-kind facility in which hypersonics and directed energy research will be conducted.
+The BAM will be a one-of-a-kind test range in which hypersonics and directed energy research will be conducted.
 BAM will feature an above-ground tunnel that is 1 kilometer long and 2 meters in diameter with integrated sensors.
 In addition to BAM’s use by the AFC, it will be available to other military branches and defense contractors.

 The TIMC will support the management and transfer of intellectual property and technology to industry for commercial applications.
 The facility will provide space for early stage technology ventures, business services, commercialization training and startup launch support services to inventors and innovators.